kubernetes-sigs/apiserver-builder-alpha/docs/tools_user_guide.md

 ```

 **Note:** You can skip vendoring by running with `--install-deps=false`, and install
-the vendored deps separately with `apiserver-boot init glide`.
-To install dependencies
+the vendored deps separately with `apiserver-boot init dep`.
-using glide instead of using the bundled vendor, supply the `--fetch` flag.

 ## Create an API resource